smotired/topspin-3ds/README.md

-# topspin-3ds
+# Topspin 3DS
-A nintendo 3DS port for Topspin
+Topspin is a silly little platformer game I made in middle school.
+This is an attempt at porting it to the Nintendo 3DS.